HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/roundtrip.md

 ## Open and edit office documents

 1. **Attach** files in your documents on your Domino server.
-Must be any MS Office Word, Powerpoint or Excel or CSV in order to read the Microsoft Office.
+In order to use the "*office round trip experience*", you must attach any MS Office Word, Powerpoint or Excel or CSV or any file that runs in Microsoft Office.

-2. After attaching the documents, an **URL link** will be generated.
-It is the developer's responsibility to embed the custom attachment links in a page.
+2. After attaching the documents, an **URL link** will be available.
+It is the developer's responsibility to embed the custom attachment links in the page.

     ![alt text](../assets/images/rtlink.png)